 ARM Compiler 6 does not support multithreading for libc++.
-The libc++ libraries have not been built with multithreading support, and both the Atomic operations library and the Thread support library are not supported.
+The libc++ libraries have not been built with multithreading support.
+The Thread support library is not supported.

 Support for Array Construction and Delete helper functions

 ARM Compiler 6 is not compatible with C++ objects from other compilers that use Array Construction and Delete helper functions.